The Problem

 also mention how to set the gateway.
 It's also possible to set a

-custom gateway on machines using DHCP with the route
+custom gateway on machines using DHCP with the route command and

 various config options, but I won't go through that here to keep